HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_gettingstarted.md

 # Print out the response
 sys.stdout.write("%s\n" % response)
 ```
-> The above command (or program) returns HTTP response headers and JSON response body structured like this:
+> The above command (or program) returns HTTP response headers and a JSON response body structured like this:

 ```http
 HTTP/1.1 200 OK